ryyanwang/davinci/README.md

 ##### Smart Blinds:
 - cover.{location}blinds

 Routine: Routines are just automations under the hood.
-Setup automations as you normally would, and configure a name that best fits the automation (such as 'departure' or 'arrival' as we have done.
+Setup automations as you normally would, and configure a name that best fits the automation (such as 'departure' or 'arrival' as I have done.

 ![Screenshot from 2023-04-14 00-40-38](https://user-images.githubusercontent.com/77647164/231977453-7e8e95fe-3673-4da2-a30c-dc730cfad7df.png)